bharath-123/builder-specs/specs/deneb/assembler.md

 state interference which could cause an invalid state transition.
 To avoid such a scenario, we enforce certain rules on the type of txs which can be added to the
 TOB bid execution payload to avoid state interference.

 For the first iteration, we will enforce only one ETH/USDC uniswap swap tx in the TOB bid and no ETH/USDC uniswap swap tx in the ROB bid.
+If there is no uniswap ETH/USDC swap, we can just add any other uniswap swap tx on the TOB.
 We can develop this as we go along.

 ```python
 def check_state_interference(tob_bid_execution_payload: ExecutionPayload):